Cornish Hero (1797 ship)

 Cornish Hero first appeared in easily accessible records when Captain John Hartney acquired a letter of marque on 4 March 1797.
 She had a burthen of 182 tons and a crew of 80 men, indicating that she was a privateer.
 She carried fourteen 6–pounder guns and eight swivel guns.
-On 20 March he sailed from Falmouth on a cruise.
+On 20 March, Hartney sailed from Falmouth on a cruise.